18F/PriceHistoryGUI/README.md

 only make government buyers a few perecentage points more efficient to accomplish this.
 Your help may make all the difference in the world---and may easily exceed our own efforts.

-Please direct questions to Robert L. Read at <read.robert@gmail.com>.
+Please direct questions to Robert L. Read at <robert.read@gsa.gov>.

 # INSTALLATION